Skill-Up-Nandu/Learning_python/2_operators.py/document.md

 # Logical Operators

+**Logical operators in Python are used to perform logical operations on conditional statements.
+They are mainly used in control flow statements like if, while, and in filtering data.**

-    ** User has to answer in "yes" or "no" but logically i want to store it in "true" or "false". ** code ~
+**User has to answer in "yes" or "no" but logically i want to store it in "true" or "false".** code ~
     user_input = input("Do you agree? (yes/no): ").strip().lower()
     is_agreed = True if user_input == "yes" else False